DIPlib/diplib/src/documentation/main.md

 There are many other unique things about *DIPlib*, we encourage you to explore the documentation to learn more about it.
+A good place to start are the following documentation pages:

+- The `dip::Image` class, everything else revolves around it.
-A good place to start is with the documentation for the `dip::Image` class.
-We also recommend you read \ref design "a page documenting design decisions".
-All image processing and analysis functions are defined in the `#dip` namespace.
+- \ref design "A page documenting design decisions", helps understand the library architecture.
+- All image analysis functions are defined in the \ref dip "dip namespace".
+- \ref using_iterators "Using iterators to implement filters", in case existing algorithms are not sufficient.

 A short history
 ---------------